Resource Jan 22, 2025

 WHAT’S POSSIBLE

-In the first round of regional haze planning over ten years ago, significant emissions reductions were achieved thanks in large part to advocacy efforts for strong state plans.
-1.4 million tons of haze pollution (nitrogen oxides, sulfur dioxide, and particulate matter) each year were eliminated, along with 79 million tons of climate pollution (carbon dioxide, methane, and nitrous oxide).
-146 coal plants were required to either close or clean up.
+In the first round of regional haze planning over fifteen years ago, significant emissions reductions were achieved thanks in large part to advocacy efforts for strong state plans.
+1.4 million tons of haze pollution (nitrogen oxides, sulfur dioxide, and particulate matter) each year were eliminated, along with 79 million tons of other air pollution (carbon dioxide, methane, and nitrous oxide) as park-polluting facilities cleaned up or retired.

 WHAT’S AT STAKE

-The second round of haze planning is currently in progress, and many states around the country are proposing haze plans that do not cut emissions or lead to reasonable progress in reducing haze pollution in our parks.
-Haze plans that allow polluters to go unchecked put our parks and wilderness areas at stake, along with sensitive ecosystems, public health, and local tourism economies.
+The second round of haze planning is currently in progress, and many states around the country have proposed haze plans that do not cut emissions or fail to make reasonable progress in reducing haze pollution in our parks.
+Haze plans that allow polluters to go unchecked jeopardize our parks and wilderness areas, along with sensitive ecosystems, public health, and local tourism economies.

 ENVIRONMENTAL JUSTICE